 Looking to gain exposure to the world of stocks and shares, but somewhat confused by the never-ending jargon?
 While you don’t need to be an expert to invest in shares, it is important for you to have a firm understanding of key terms that you are likely to come across.

-In this guide, we help clear the mist by discussing key stock terminology in plain English.
+In this guide, we help clear the mist by discussing key stock market terminology in plain English.
 This covers everything from market orders, the spread, dividends, capital gains, and more.

 Step 1: Getting Started

 Rather than just publishing a long list of stock terms in alphabetical order – we think it is much more effective to break you in gently.
 As such, let’s start with the absolute basics.

 In its most basic form, when a company is listed on a public exchange like the London Stock Exchange or New York Stock Exchange, it will issue a number of shares.

 These shares are made available to the public, subsequently allowing everyday consumers to invest in the said firm.
 For each share that you hold, you will own a percentage of the company – proportionate to the amount you invest.

 - Company ABC decides to issue 100,000 shares at £100 each

 - This means that there are 100,000 shares in circulation